 There might be affiliate links on this page, which means we get a small commission on anything you buy.
 As an Amazon Associate, we earn from qualifying purchases.

-2. Medicine ball
+1. Medicine ball

 Besides that, you can throw a medicine ball.
 This makes it so you can do a more explosive type of crunch where you throw the medicine ball at the top of the movement.

 3. Exercise Ball